 Service Provided and Therapeutic Approach

-Our work takes place in my private therapy room in Upper Knowle, North Bristol, near to the A37 Wells Road.
-This is a very quiet, comfortable space, with plenty of free parking on street.
+Our work takes place online or by telephone.
+When we are Covid-19 free it will also be possible to have sessions in my private therapy room in Upper Knowle, North Bristol, near to the A37 Wells Road.
+This is a quiet, comfortable space, with plenty of free parking on the street.

 Number of sessions